 Taper – Adds a taper to the individual strands of fur.
 Increasing this value will make the each strand thinner in its upper end and wider in its base.

-Fur Scale – Globally increases the scale of the scene of the fur
+Fur Scale – Globally increases the fur.

 Using this parameter you can specify the Length of the strands.

 Using this parameter you can specify the Thickness of the strands.

 Using this parameter you can control the force that pulls the fur strands down along the Z-direction.

 Using this parameter you can control the elasticity of the fur strands.
 When set to 0.0, the strands are hard and all straight lines.

 When this parameter is set to 0.0, no taper is applied to the strands and they have the same thickness from root to tip.
 Higher values make the root wider and the tip thinner.

 Curl – When enabled, adds curls to the fur.

 Curl Radius – The radius of the individual curl.

 Curl Angle – The number of curls on a strand.